 Interest rates are relatively low, although that shouldn’t matter, because we recommend you avoid interest completely by paying the full statement balance every month.
 The intro APR on balance transfers is OK, but it’s not something people considering this card would likely need.
 It would probably be a better idea to put the $995 toward paying off credit card balances than opening this expensive card and transferring a balance to it!

 This card is issued by Barclaycard.
 If you apply they will usually pull information from your TransUnion credit report.
-The card is intended for people with excellent credit, so if your credit is not great you may not be approved.
+The card is intended for people with very good to excellent credit — with FICO, that’s typically a score of 740 and up — so if your credit is not great you may not be approved.
+Just remember that your credit is more than just your credit scores, so even if your credit scores could be considered excellent, you still risk being denied.

-There are a few other cards with lower annual fees and benefits that you might want to check out if you’re considering the Mastercard® Gold Card™:
+There are a few other cards with lower annual fees and benefits that you might want to check out if you’re considering the Mastercard Gold Card:

 The Platinum Card® from American Express (Review) is the card that established the idea of a high-priced travel card with great benefits.
 It’s also a charge card, so it must be paid in full each month, unlike the Gold Card, which is a credit card.